top of page

 Very small wax seal stamp engraved with a face.

-Armories de Leiningen.
+Armories famille von Leiningen.

 Trois aigles, cachet d'un marquis.